Gaius-Okoase/my-first-project/README.md

 # Practice

-This a project to practice how to work with git and Github
+This a project to practice how to work with Git and Github